Weymouth Wildcats: History

-Early in 1980 Allied Presentations announced that they would no longer promote Speedway in Weymouth leading to local businessman Mervyn Stewkesbury becoming the new promoter.
-In 1981, the Wildcats finished runners-up in the League.
+Early in 1980, Allied Presentations announced that they would no longer promote Speedway in Weymouth, leading to local businessman Mervyn Stewkesbury becoming the new promoter.
+In 1981, the Wildcats finished as runners-up in the League.

-1983 Weymouth retained the National League Pairs Championship.
+In 1983, Weymouth retained the National League Pairs Championship.

 In 2003, after a break of nearly twenty years, former rider and childhood fan Brian White fulfilled a personal dream of bringing speedway racing back to Weymouth.
-This time the Wildcats returned at a new venue, the Wessex Stadium.
+This time, the Wildcats returned to a new venue, the Wessex Stadium.
 In speedway terms, White called it "the greatest week of his life".
 Bringing the sport back to the area was no easy task for White, who overcame large opposition and many obstacles.
 Planning permission was initially turned down in the hamlet of Buckland Ripers, and whilst the proposal seemed to have the local council's backing, a 400-name petition against the establishing of a speedway team there soon stopped the plan in its tracks.
-Whilst many would simply have given up at this setback, White persevered, and was eventually persuaded to re-start talks with Weymouth F.C. about the possibility of racing at the Wessex Stadium.
+Whilst many would simply have given up at this setback, White persevered and was eventually persuaded to restart talks with Weymouth F.C. about the possibility of racing at the Wessex Stadium.
 After long negotiations and two and a half years of hard work, White's dream was finally realised when West Dorset District Council gave the needed approval for the Wildcats' return on Thursday, 3 July 2003.
-White pencilled in the official return of speedway in Weymouth for Saturday, August 2 2003, where riders competed in the Wessex Rosebowl in front of 2500 fans.
+White pencilled in the official return of speedway in Weymouth for Saturday, 2 August 2003, where riders competed in the Wessex Rosebowl in front of 2500 fans.
 The winner of the meeting was rider Justin Elkins.
 White and everybody who helped him were lauded and given widespread praise.
 Former Wildcats' captain Martin Yeates was quoted as saying, "what Brian White has done here is amazing.
 He's given the town back their beloved sport and this time I just hope it's here to stay".
 Former Australian national team boss Neil Street also added, "I kept having to pinch myself to make sure I was watching speedway in Weymouth again.
 It's been a long wait for the return of the sport and what a way to bring it back".